hemantksingh/messup-learn/Cheat sheets/Dotnet.md

 dotnet new -i IdentityServer4.Templates

 # create a new project (ASP.NET Core Empty) from an installed template
+# framework can be "net6.0", "net7.0", "net8.0", if ommitted latest is used be default
+cd src/example
-dotnet new web -n example-project
+dotnet new web -n example -f net6.0
 ```

 ### solution